-At the time of the Spin-Off, Broadband will have three equity compensation plans, each of which is listed below.
-The only plan under which awards will be outstanding immediately following the Spin-Off is the transitional plan.
+Following the Spin-Off, Broadband has two equity compensation plans, each of which is listed below.
+The only plan under which awards are currently outstanding is the transitional plan.

 The following table reflects the awards that would have been outstanding as of December 31, 2013 assuming the Spin-Off had occurred on that date.